fractal-analytics-platform/fractal-server/docs/internals/logs.md

 documentation](../../reference/fractal_server/logger/).

-The [logger module](../../reference/fractal_server/logger/) exposes the functions to set/get/close a logger, and define where its records are sent to (e.g. the `fractal-server` console or a specific file).
+The [logger module](../../reference/fractal_server/logger/) exposes the functions to set/get/close a logger, and it defines where the records are sent to (e.g. the `fractal-server` console or a specific file).
 The logging levels of a logger created with [`set_logger`](../../reference/fractal_server/logger/#fractal_server.logger.set_logger) are defined as follows: